sjaehn/BHarvestr/README.md

 dial.
 Click on the down button next to the respective dial and select up to four modulators for each property.

 You can select between four envelopes, four LFOs, four sequencers, and four random engines.
-Randomness applied to grain properties may also prevent unwanted resonanced produced by symmetricaly overlaying grains.
+Randomness applied to grain properties may also prevent unwanted resonance produced by symmetricaly overlaying grains.

 Modulation can also be applied to the process properties.
 Process level needs to be connected to at least one envelope modulator (default: Env1).